 Gregg Leonard, Owner/Director

 From 1982 to 1997 Gregg commercially fished in ten different freshwater fisheries.
 During that time he participated in the white sturgeon broodstock breeding program conducted by the Cooperative Extension Program at UC Davis while working for Stolt Sea Farm.
-In 1997 Gregg started building his Bruceville fish farm while continuing his commercial fish business.
+In 1997 Gregg started building his first fish farm while continuing his commercial fish business.
 In 2001 the farm was in full production and Gregg went to fish farming full-time.
-In 2005 Gregg purchased the second farm site and has been running the two locations since.
+In 2005 Gregg purchased a second farm site.
 Gregg is an outdoor enthusiast and in his spare time fishes in local and regional bass tournaments.